fscatox/socv-step2/README.md

 ## Introduction

-In the *Introduction to SystemVerilog* step, I had the opportunity to begin tackling the shortcomings of the directed testing approach, getting familiar with some common principles of more advanced verification methodologies and their elected language, SystemVerilog.
-Most notably:

-- *constrained-random stimuli*.
-Contrary to directed tests, which find bugs where they are expected to be, randomness allows to find bugs that were never anticipated; at the same time, constraints are essential to ensure that the stimulus is valid and relevant to the DUT.

-- *functional coverage*.
-Once having switched to random tests, functional coverage becomes the metric for tracking progress in the verification plan, ensuring that all the intended features of the DUT were exercised.

-- *layered structure*.
-Random stimuli imply the need for an environment capable of predicting the expected response; building this infrastructure requires additional work, thus the importance of effectively managing complexity:

-    - the abstraction level is raised up to the transaction level.
-The environment is structured in a layered manner, composing simpler modules.

-    - language expressiveness limits analyzability, synthesizability and optimizability.
-Nonetheless, being verification the primary goal, HDLs make way for SystemVerilog and its convenient set of features.

-Primarily guided by [1], I leveraged object-oriented and generic programming principles to develop a reusable, templated testbench framework that I was then able to specialize for specific DUTs.
-By designing and developing the entire testbench architecture, I gained a better understanding of the techniques that go into the classes and utilities of standardized verification libraries such as the UVM.
+In the *Introduction to SystemVerilog* step, I had the opportunity to tackle the limitations of the directed testing approach, getting familiar with some common principles of more advanced verification methodologies and their elected language, SystemVerilog.
+Primarily guided by [1], I applied object-oriented and generic programming principles to craft a reusable, templated test- bench framework that I could specialize for specific DUTs.
+Through the design and development of the entire testbench architecture, I gained a better understanding of the techniques that go into the classes and utilities of the Universal Verification Methodology (UVM) library, which established itself as a de facto industry standard for functional verification.

-The goal of this step is to apply the UVM to develop a fully-fledged SystemVerilog verification environment for some intermediate designs from the *Microelectronic Systems* course laboratories:
+The goal of this step is to apply the UVM to develop fully-fledged SystemVerilog verification environments for some intermediate designs from the *Microelectronic Systems* course laboratories:

-- the Pentium IV Adder, described with generic data parallelism and tree sparseness;
+- Intel's Pentium IV Adder, described with generic data parallelism and carry-generator tree sparseness.

-- a windowed register file
+- A fixed-size windowed register file, inspired by the SPARC instruction set architecture.

 As a glimpse of the used UVM features:

-- customization both via the factory and the configuration database
+- Customization both via the factory and the configuration database

 - TLM and analysis communication

-- id and severity specific logging to file
+- Id and severity specific logging to file

-- bottom-up veto power via objections and `phase_ready_to_end()`
+- Bottom-up veto power via objections and `phase_ready_to_end()`

 ## Verification Plan

-The verification plan is directly derived from the design specifications and encompasses the description of what features shall be exercised and the techniques to do so.
+The verification plan is derived from the design specifications and outlines the test cases for the DUT features to be exercised.
+The techniques chosen to measure progress are both code and functional coverage.

-Given that the DUTs are parameterized, a simple approach for verifying their correctness is to let the parameters be defined as compile-time options and repeat the simulations while changing them in the set of interest.
+Given that the DUTs are parameterized, a simple development strategy involves maintaining a package that defines the DUT namespace, within which declaring the global parameters, whose value is set via macros defined at compile time through the command line.
+Once having identified the range of interest for the parameters, this approach only requires repeating the simulations while changing the macros definitions.

 ### Pentium IV Adder

-Parameterization test:
+Parameterizations:

     for i in {3, ..., 7}
       for j in {2, ..., i-1}